 Fanshawe College is renowned for its diverse range of programs that combine theoretical knowledge with practical experience, many of which are PGWP aligned.

-Established in 1970, their Music Industry Arts (MIA) program is one of the oldest and most prestigious music production programs in Canada.
-It has been the starting point for numerous acclaimed recording engineers, producers, and artists.
+Established in 1970, their Music Industry Arts program is one of the oldest and most prestigious music production programs in Canada.
+The program focuses on audio recording, music production, sound engineering, and the business side of the music industry, with extensive hands-on studio training.
+Graduates work across recording studios, live sound, broadcasting, and music production environments worldwide.

 Locations